Battery-operated mid-infrared diode laser frequency combs: Results and Discussion

+One of the key spectral characteristics of the presented MIR QWDL is the lack of spectral gaps or multi-lobed envelopes that often arise due to severe (uncontrolled) modal leakage into the substrate~\cite{bewley2004antimonide}.
+Although one cannot guarantee that MIR QWDLs display such characteristics in general, a dozen devices cleaved from the wafer (see Experimental Section for structure details) were tested and showed similar behavior.
 The center wavelength of the spectrum tunes in an almost linear fashion by $\sim$30~nm (32~cm$^{-1}$) over the entire dynamic range of comb operation ($I$=240--800~mA).
-The repetition rate (intermode) beat note does not exhibit any rapid jumps (Fig.~\ref{fig:fig3}a, right) and also shows smooth tuning capabilities.
-In the comb operation range, it shifts by $\sim$8~MHz from the nominal value at highest injection currents.
+In Fabry-P\'erot devices like the one discussed here, it is the temperature dependent red-shift of the maximum gain wavelength $\Delta \lambda_{g_\mathrm{max}}/\Delta T$ due to Joule heating (here equal to $\sim2$~nm/K) that predominantly governs the center wavelength $\lambda_\mathrm{c}$, while contributions from variations of the refractive and group indices are much smaller.
+The repetition rate (intermode) beat note does not exhibit any rapid jumps (Figure~\ref{fig:fig3}a, right) and also shows smooth tuning capabilities.
+In the comb operating range, it shifts by $\sim$8~MHz from the nominal value at highest injection currents.
 The most stable free-running combs are developed at currents ranging from 240 to 400~mA with intermode beat note linewidths below 10~kHz.
-Higher biases with broader linewidths, however, necessitate microwave injection locking~\cite{hillbrand2019coherent} to suppress the timing jitter, as in Fig.~\ref{fig:fig1}.
+Higher biases with broader linewidths, however, necessitate microwave injection locking~\cite{hillbrand2019coherent} to suppress the timing jitter, as in Figure~\ref{fig:fig1}.
 A full free-spectral-range (FSR) scan for spectral interleaving requires a change of injection current by $\sim$45~mA, which corresponds to an approximate optical tuning coefficient of $\Delta \nu/\Delta I=223$~MHz/mA.

 \textbf{Battery operation} From a power management perspective, the diode topology is highly beneficial~\cite{day2020simple,dong2020quantum}.
 The low compliance voltage below 2~V accompanied by moderate injection currents ($<$1~A) correspond to near-W electrical power consumption at room temperature when a dozen of mW of optical power per facet are produced.
 Highly appealing is that in the lowest-noise comb regime (240--400~mA), the compliance voltage is natively compatible with consumer-grade rechargeable NiMH batteries ($\sim$1.2~V).
 This feature encouraged us to implement a battery-operated mid-infrared free-running dual-comb spectrometer.
 Note that even under such biasing conditions, the amount of emitted optical power ($>$5~mW per comb per facet) perfectly fits real-life spectroscopic sensing requirements even with optical path enhancement techniques.